Corona Virus Resources

 Q. How can I best stay in touch with my Saint Barnabas family?

-A. While the Church is closed to public worship, we shall record the Office of Morning Prayer with Sermon for viewing on Sundays.
+A. While the Church is closed to public worship, we shall record the Mass with Sermon for viewing on Sundays.
 Each Wednesday and as-needed, we shall update this FAQ page and also post an important weekly video message from our Rector.
 To receive notifications of these messages, please ensure that one's email address is updated in our email system.

 Q. What is going to happen to Building in Christ, our building plan?